-There's a word for light blue and a word for dark or navy blue in the Russian language, but no word for a general shade of blue.
-When a translator is tasked with translating English "blue" into Russian, he or she must choose which shade to use.
+The Russian language has a word for light blue and a word for dark or navy blue, but no word for a run-of-the-mill generic shade of blue.
+So when translators are tasked with converting "blue" from English to Russian, they're forced to choose a specific shade.

-NPR's John Donvan talks with Bellos, director of the program in Translation and Intercultural Communication at Princeton University, about the art of translation and what's lost — and gained — in the process.
+NPR's John Donvan talks with Bellos, director of the program for translation and intercultural communication at Princeton University, about the art of translation, and what's lost — and gained — in the process.

 JOHN DONVAN, host: This is TALK OF THE NATION.
 I'm John Donvan in Washington.
 Neal Conan is away.
 In English, we can think of a variety of words for the color blue.
 There's navy blue.
 There's baby blue.
 There's turquoise.
 There's cerulean.
 But we still think of all these colors as blue.
 In Russian, however, there is a word for light blue and a word for dark or navy blue, but there is no word for blue in general.
 So when it a translator has to translate English into Russian and the word blue comes up, he or she has to make a decision about which word to use, has to pick a color.

 It's hard to imagine that this particular choice is going to have very many serious implications, but translators have to consistently work to get ideas from one language to another with words that do not fill exactly the same space.
 Sometimes the message is transmitted easily and sometimes the meaning can get lost.
 Well, in his new and rather brilliant book, translator David Bellos explores countless examples of differences between cultures and languages that affect how people do things with words and understand or do not understand each other.